 - Prune out and burn all affected tissues immediately.

 - Do not fertilize late in the growing season.
 Do not overfertilize young plants.

 - In spring, protect from rain and frost with plastic hoop houses or similar structures.
 This treatment has been as good as the best chemical method.

-Chemical control Integrate with cultural control tactics.
+Chemical control Focus first on cultural control tactics.
 Spray before fall rains and again before budbreak in spring.
 Bacteria resistant to both copper products and antibiotics have been detected in many nurseries.
+Limit the use of any one group during crop production.
 Copper products may be phytotoxic when used during the early growing season.
 Use of anti-transpirants has not been effective.

 - Bordeaux (copper sulfate plus hydrated lime) at 4-4-100.
 An effective combination of products even when bacteria are resistant to copper.
+Group M1 fungicide.
 O

 - CuPRO 5000 at 1.5 to 5 lb/A. Group M1 fungicide.
 48-hr reentry.